 Solution:

-In a triangle with sides a and b and the included angle the area is given by
+In a triangle with sides a and b and the included angle theta the area is given by

 Hence, option 1.